Imalent MS12 review 12*XHP 70 (53,000 lumens)

-Charging took me about 5 hours, while the documentation mentions a charge-time of 4 hours and 38 minutes, so the charge time may vary.
-Another thing I noticed is that you can hear a high pitch sound while the battery pack is charging.
+Charging took me about 5 hours, while the documentation mentions a charge time of 4 hours and 38 minutes, so the charge time may vary.
+Another thing I noticed is that you can hear a high-pitched sound while the battery pack is charging.

 My integrated Sphere only measures up till about 4000 Lumens, and anything above this is difficult to measure consistently.
 I tried using a Neutral Density filter that I use for my Canon DSLR Camera, but the numbers didn’t add up.
 Tests were done with the Hagner E4-X lux meter.

 - Low: 309 (300)

 I usually don’t intend to do runtime tests with the powerful flashlights since they can actually damage (burn) the box I use for these tests.
 (It is just a cardboard box with some holes so I can see the light is still on).
 But its too small to use with anything above 5000 lumens or so. because of the possibility to start a fire.